glouw/weaver/README.md

 # weaver

-Weaver weaves a spider tapesty of your favorite bitmap.
+Weaver weaves a spider tapesty of your favorite bitmap image.

-    make; ./weaver geralt.bmp
+    make; ./weaver path/to/image.bmp threshold

-The picture will stay up for 10 seconds.
+    image:

+        any .bmp will do.

+    threshold:

+        0-255 - determines number of generated triangles.

+    Dependencies:

+        SDL2

+        SDL2_gfx

+Hit END to stop the process early.
+END again to exit.

 ![screenshot](scrots/2018-01-27-135938_600x768_scrot.png)